 Submit your completed application as a single Word file or PDF document to Connie Lauderdale at C.Lauderdale@wssda.org.
 For questions, please contact Connie at 360.252.3009.

-Applications must be received no later than midnight on September 26.
+Applications must be received no later than 5:00 p.m. on September 21.